cryptobitpho/BbpzCoin/README.md

 submitter will be asked to start a discussion (if they haven't already) on the appropriate channels.

-The patch will be accepted if there is broad consensus that it is a good thing.
-Developers should expect to rework and resubmit patches if the code doesn't match the project's coding conventions (see `doc/coding.txt`) or are controversial.
+The patch will be accepted if there is broad consensus that it is a good thing.Developers should expect to rework and resubmit patches if the code doesn't match the project's coding conventions (see `doc/coding.txt`) or are controversial.